linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-centos-7.md

     |         |          |          |             | postgres=CTc/postgres
     (4 rows)

 You may also show the current database and user by entering `\c` from the Postgres shell.
-Additional info like socket and port will be included if you use `\conninfo`:
+Additional info, like socket and port, will be included if you use `\conninfo`:

     You are connected to database "mytestdb" as user "postgres" via socket in "/var/run/postgresql" at port "5432".